iterative/dvc.org/public/static/docs/api-reference/get_url.md

   Both HTTP and SSH protocols are supported for online Git repos (e.g.
   `[user@]server:project.git`).

-  A `dvc.api.UrlNotDvcRepoError` is thrown if `repo` is not a valid DVC project.
+  A `dvc.api.UrlNotDvcRepoError` is raised if `repo` is not a valid DVC project.

 - `rev` - Git commit (any [revision](https://git-scm.com/docs/revisions) such as
   a branch or tag name, or a commit hash).
 If not supplied, it uses the default Git revision, `HEAD`.
 If `repo` is a Git repo, this option is ignored.

 - `remote` - name of the [DVC remote](/doc/command-reference/remote) to look for the target data.
-If not supplied, the default remote of `repo` is used (or the cache directory for local projects).
+If not supplied, the cache directory is tried first for local projects; The default remote of `repo` is tried otherwise.

-  A `dvc.exceptions.NoRemoteError` is thrown if no `remote` is specified and the project has no default remote.
+  A `dvc.exceptions.NoRemoteError` is raised if no `remote` is found.

 ## Examples